alex-anast/To_Do_List/README.md

   - 🔴 Post github in personal social media accounts
   - 🔴 Making my own website portfolio
   - 🔴 learning SQL from scratch

+{
+This readme file is inside the first ever branch.
+When I will have anything ready, I will update, or better yet, MERGE with the main branch.
+}